 Iceland is amazing.
 You should go.
 If you have a flight to Europe, consider IcelandAir, and you’ll get a free stopover on your way to your destination.
 Or, consider WowAir for a mid-week 3 day break: they have $189 fares to Iceland and back if you can travel at odd times.

 We had two stopovers in Iceland: one on our way to Norway in early June, and one on our way home in August.
-The first stopover, just two days/three nights, we stayed in Reykjavik.
+The first stopover, just two days/three nights, we stayed in Reykjavik at the Salvation Army guesthouse.
 We wandered around “downtown”and visited the harbor area.
 Sights to see: the Saga museum, which has a multimedia show that tells you parts of Iceland’s Saga stories (one of the oldest books in existence which tells the stories of Iceland’s earliest settlers in the 9th, 10th, and 11th centuries.
 Iceland’s most popular literature).
 Also in that area: the beautiful Harpa Concert Hall, home to all kinds of musical events relating to Iceland.
 The Whales of Iceland museum, and the harbor, featuring of course, all kinds of whale-watching tours, puffin spotting tours, and fishing tours.
 We did a combo deal with the Whales of Iceland museum and a whale spotting tour, during which we spotted a tiny bit of a minke whale- a bit disappointing, so they offered everyone a second whale trip- during which we spotted a hump-backed whale.
 More exciting, but still difficult to catch on camera.

 Also in Reykjavik: the very tall and imposing concrete church, the Hallgrimskirkja.
 They were featuring organ concerts throughout the days in July so it was nice to stop in there and have a listen and get out of the wind.
 Reykjavik in the summer is warm in the sun but cold in the shade and in the wind.
 Bring a coat.
 If you’re going up any elevation or out on the water, bring a hat, scarf, and maybe even gloves.
 I can’t even imagine what it’s like during the rest of the year.
 Also, bring an eye mask.
 When we were there, just a week after midsummer solstice, the sun set at midnight and rose at 3 am.